cosmos/developer-portal/ida-customizations/ida-course/discord-info.md

 ## Response time

 We aim to answer all questions within a few hours.
-Our maximum response time is 24 hours. **Main support hours are between 8 AM UTC and 6 PM UTC.** We do not provide support during weekends.
+Our maximum response time is 24 hours. **Main support hours are between 8 am UTC and 6 pm UTC.** We do not provide support during weekends.